openeuropa/documentation/docs/openeuropa-components.md

 Components are divided by track, each track has a few OpenEuropa team members responsible for it.

+## Main tracks

+Below the main, active tracks maintained by the OpenEuropa core team:

 ### Editorial track

 Maintainers: [Hernani](https://github.com/hernani), [Adam](https://github.com/nagyad), [Diogo](https://github.com/dxvargas)